The type I dichotomy for two-step nilpotent locally compact groups: Unitary representation theory of two-step nilpotent groups

 \subsection{Characterizing closed points in the unitary dual}

 Given an irreducible unitary representation $\pi$ of a locally compact group $G$, we denote by $[\pi]$ its equivalence class under unitary equivalence.
 Thus $[\pi] \in \widehat G$.
 In the special case where $\pi$ is one-dimensional, we identify $[\pi]$ with the character of $\pi$, which is a complex valued function on $G$.
-For each closed normal subgroup $L$ of $G$ containing the commutator subgroup $[G, G]$, we define $L^\perp \subseteq \widehat G$ as the closed subset consisting of those characters of $G$ that are trivial on $L$.
-Note that $L^\perp$ is naturally isomorphic to $\widehat{G/L}$, and carries a canonical group structure defined by pointwise multiplication of characters.
-By Schur's lemma, the restriction of an irreducible representation $\pi$ to the center $Z$ of $G$ defines an action of $Z$ by scalar operators.
-Thus $\pi(z) = \chi_\pi(z) \mathrm{Id}$ for some character $\chi_\pi \in \widehat Z$, called the \textbf{central character} of $\pi$.
+For each closed normal subgroup $L$ of $G$, we define $L^\perp \subseteq \widehat G$ as the closed subset consisting of those characters of $G$ that are trivial on $L$.
+Note that, if $[G,G] \le L$, then $L^\perp$ is naturally isomorphic to $\widehat{G/L}$, and carries a canonical group structure defined by pointwise multiplication of characters.
+By Schur's lemma, the restriction of an irreducible unitary representation $\pi$ to the center $Z$ of $G$ defines an action of $Z$ by scalar operators.
+Thus $\pi|_{Z}(z) = \chi_\pi(z) \mathrm{Id}$ for some character $\chi_\pi \in \widehat Z$, called the \textbf{central character} of $\pi$.

 We start by recalling Poguntke's parametrization of the primitive ideal space $\Prim(G)$ of a two-step nilpotent group $G$, which appears as the first proposition in \cite[Part I]{Pog83} and, according to Poguntke, relies on ideas due to R.~Howe, see \cite[Prop.~5]{How77} and Kaniuth \cite[Lemma~2]{Kan82}.
 We follow the presentation from \cite[\S 5.8]{KT12}.